 Start thinking about sharing your content on social media.
-Include feature images that can invite readers, and use intro or metatags that make people continue reading.
+For example, include feature images that can invite readers, and use intro or subheadings that make people continue reading.

 You can ignore this question when writing, but don’t forget to ask when you’re ready to publish.
 It can remind you where you need to tidy things up or what you need to include.

-If you have answered the question, who is this for and write for them, it is easier for these people to become your advocates.
-But first, you have to find them.
+If you have answered the question, who is this for and you have answered that, it is easier for these people to become your advocates.

-7. What are the three major external things I should pay attention to when writing?
+7. What are the three major external things I should consider when writing?

 They are usually out of your control because you can try as hard as possible, but these things are hard to achieve.

 For instance, I have control over what I write and the ideas, but I can’t rank my website if Google doesn’t look at my website.
-(And the sad thing is I don’t know anyone in Google’s office.)
+(The sad thing is I don’t know anyone in Google’s office.)

-So before I hit publish, I try to think of the hard things about content writing that have proven difficult for me.
+So before I hit publish, I try to think hard about these three things and see if I had done my best.

 THEN I try to check again to see if I have done my best.
 For instance, I upload a draft into Grammarly and check if I have applied the best practices for SEO content writing.

 So, what do you struggle with?
-What tools, activities, or tips will help you manage those?
+How do you plan to overcome these problems?
+What tools, activities, or tips will help you?

 8. What tools will help me?